 - Go to the Integrations page in the Firebase console.

 - Follow the on-screen instructions to enable BigQuery.

-- Firebase sets up regular syncs of your data from your Firebase project to BigQuery.
+- Firebase sets up daily syncs of your data from your Firebase project to BigQuery.

 - By default, all apps in your project are linked to BigQuery and any apps that you later add to the project are automatically linked to BigQuery.
 You can manage which apps send data.